danielparton/ToDoApp/README.md

 ## Manifest

 * MySQL/  - scripts for initializing and testing the MySQL database
+* SQLite/  - scripts for initializing and testing the SQLite database
 * flask/  - Python Flask HTTP backend server
 * html/   - HTML/JavaScript frontend